Watch out, this little bill can have big consequences.

 Get written confirmation that you have closed an account and keep the confirmation in a place where you will be able to find it, even after you move.
 One option may be to email the confirmation to yourself as an attachment with the subject line: “Final bill for XXX account 2016” and then to save that email.
 That way you can search for it later.
 (Of course that only works if you keep that email address permanently!)

 Make a note on your calendar or set an alert on your cell phone to follow up in a month after you’ve closed the account to make sure that no outstanding balance remains on it and that your account is still closed.
 If you have online access to your account, you should be able to confirm it that way.
-If not, you can call the service provider.
+Otherwise, you can call the service provider.
 If you do the latter, ask for written confirmation that the account is closed and has a zero balance.

 Monitor your credit reports